 Upcoming Courses - see below for details

-- Introduction to the Equine Patient (Independent Study)
+- Introduction to the Equine Patient (Independent Study) - always available

 This course is open to physiotherapists with an interest in animals.
 It includes a multiple choice exam, designed to assist you with your learning of this material, and upon successful completion of the exam (with a grade of 85% or better) you will receive a certficate of completion.
 The course materials will serve as the prerequisite for physical therapists wanting to take the Introduction to Equine Rehabilitaton Course in the future.
-Course flyer
+Course Flyer

 The purpose of this course is to provide the participant with a fundamental understanding of functional anatomy and palpation, equine behaviour as it relates in a therapeutic setting, and the ability to perform a rudimentary musculoskeletal and neurological assessment of the horse.
 Participants will be guided to use their existing problem solving knowledge and understanding of basic physiotherapy principles and treatment techniques when confronted with equine specific conditions and pathologies.
-Course flyer
+Course Flyer

 Policies Related to ARD Courses

 Policy on Eligibility for registering for ARD courses

 Physiotherapists who are licenced in Canada or retired are eligible to complete the ARD Canine and Equine diploma series of courses.
 (Internationally trained physiotherapists interested in taking the courses can apply for special permission to take the courses).